Second Spanish Republic

 The Spanish Republic (República Española), commonly known as the Second Spanish Republic (Segunda República Española), was the democratic government of Spain from 1931 to 1939.
 The Republic was proclaimed on 14 April 1931 after the deposition of King Alfonso XIII.
-It was dissolved on 1 April 1939 after surrendering in the Spanish Civil War to the Nationalists led by General Francisco Franco.
+It was dissolved on 1 April 1939 after surrendering in the Spanish Civil War to the Nationalists rebels led by General Francisco Franco.

 After the proclamation of the Republic, a provisional government was established until December 1931, at which time the 1931 Constitution was approved.
 Over the next two years of constitutional government, known as the Reformist Biennium, Prime Minister Manuel Azaña initiated numerous reforms.
 In 1932, religious orders were forbidden control of schools, while the government began a large-scale school-building project.
 A moderate agrarian reform was carried out.
 Home rule was granted to Catalonia, with a parliament and a president of its own.

 Soon, Azaña lost parliamentary support and President Alcalá-Zamora forced his resignation in September 1933.
-The subsequent 1933 election was won by the Spanish Confederation of the Autonomous Right (CEDA).
+In the subsequent 1933 election the Spanish Confederation of the Autonomous Right (CEDA) won a plurality.
 However the President declined to invite its leader, Gil Robles, to form a government, fearing CEDA's monarchist sympathies.
 Instead, he invited the Radical Republican Party's Alejandro Lerroux to do so.
-In October 1934, CEDA was finally successful in forcing the acceptance of three ministries.
-The Socialists triggered an insurrection that they had been preparing for nine months.
+The period following the CEDA's victory, called "black biennium", was marked by escalating clashes between the left and the right and state-sanctioned repression against the left.
+The CEDA exercised indirect influence over the government and in October 1934, was finally successful in forcing the acceptance of three ministries.
 A general strike was called by the Unión General de Trabajadores (UGT) and the Spanish Socialist Workers' Party (PSOE).
-The rebellion developed into a bloody revolutionary uprising, aiming to overthrow the Republican government.
-In the occupied areas, the rebels officially declared a proletarian revolution and abolished regular money.
+The strike developed into a 'revolutionary' uprising, allegedly aiming to overthrow the Republican government, although major action took place only in Asturias, where the rebels officially declared a proletarian revolution and abolished regular money.
 The rebellion was crushed by the Spanish Navy and the Spanish Republican Army, the latter using mainly Moorish colonial troops from Spanish Morocco.